Top 10 questions-hosted pbx

 2)What equipment will I need?

 In addition to IP phones, what other hardware or network infrastructure equipment will be needed.
 Depending on the size of your company and the number of phone connections (or seats) required, you may need to add additional bandwidth or a more robust Internet connection.
 If you are running certain types of equipment, such as firewalls or routers, will the provider's product be able to operate efficiently through those devices or do they have "known issues" with any of the equipment you already have in place.
 These questions should be addressed at the beginning of the process, not after you have installed the system, only to find out that there is a problem 2 months later.
 Will any current phones that you might own be able to operate with the system?
-What, if any, additional equipment will I need?
+What, if any, additional equipment will be required for "good service"?

 3)What is the cancellation policy?